Nice3point/RevitTemplates/docs/Templates.md

 > The solution template should be used before the project templates (if you need it).
 And you have to create all plugins in produced solution, in the `source` folder.

-### Nuke
+### ModularPipelines

-Nuke is used to build a project for various configurations.
+ModularPipelines is used to build a project for various configurations.
 In this case, for all specified Revit versions.
-It also allows you to automate other secondary processes, create an installer, post news on Twitter after build, order pizza, etc.
+It also allows you to automate other secondary processes, create an installer, generate a changelog, etc.

-More details about Nuke [here](https://github.com/nuke-build/nuke).
+More details about ModularPipelines [here](https://github.com/thomhurst/ModularPipelines).

 > [!NOTE]
-> You don't need to use Nuke to debug the project, it is only necessary for the release.
+> You don't need to use the build system to debug the project, it is only necessary for the publishing release.

 ### Installer

-WixSharp was chosen as the installer, it is, like Nuke, based on a console application, this helps to make the creation of the installer automated and connect it to Nuke.
+WixSharp was chosen as the installer, it is based on a console application, this helps to make the creation of the installer automated and connect it to the build system.

 More details about WixSharp [here](https://github.com/oleg-shilo/wixsharp).